adah1972/output_container/README.md

 This is a simple C++ header file to allow outputting of C++ containers.
-It is generic and can work with any containers that have `begin` and `end` member functions.
+It is generic and can work with any container that has `begin` and `end` member functions.

 To avoid ambiguity with standard output functions that work with `std::string` and `std::string_view`, they are specifically disabled